MazenFayed/Hybrid_Movie_Recommendatin_System/README.md

 3️⃣ Ranking Model
 Take outputs from both SVD and Deep Learning models.

-Combine them using a meta-ranking model (e.g., XGBoost, Neural Network, or Logistic Regression).
+Combine them and get best avg rate from both using weighted average.

 Train the ranking model using interactions between the two recommendation scores and the actual user ratings.